 Your unit can handle a very wide array of inputs and convert them all to a single output signal with defined characteristics.
-This output resolution will remain in place until changed or it may be overridden by the lock mode and source.
+This output resolution will remain in place until changed.
 The top line of the display will show the current output resolution selected.